 1. Google Ads – Businesses can appear at the top of Google Search Results, especially when bidding for keywords that visitors might use during the evaluation phase.
 Conduct a keyword research and bid on local/long tail keywords that yield good monthly searches but have medium to low competition (to keep costs low).
 When considering your keywords think of words that are often used by customers when evaluating their options.

-2. Google My Business – Having a Google My Business (GMB) listing is a quick and easy way to show up right at the top of the search engine results pages.
+2. Google Business Profile – Having a Google Business Profile (GBP) listing is a quick and easy way to show up right at the top of the search engine results pages.
 This is especially true when people search for the name of your business.
 GMB makes it easy for them to find your site and location.
-If you haven’t done so yet, claim your Google My Business listing!
+If you haven’t done so yet, claim your Google Business Profile listing!
 Ensure the best possible engagement with your audience by completing your profile thoroughly.
 It is also good practice to provide up-to-date information like business hours and links to Google Maps and Google Ads.

 3. Your Website Content – Consistency and quality are key!
 Your website should use the same keywords that you use on your Google Ads copy and Google My Business.
 Answer questions people are asking when evaluating their options in your content, blog and FAQ sections.
 Don’t forget to optimize those pages well.